Probability distributions and random variables#

 In the context of epidemiological modelling, we will encounter data of different types and origin.
 It is crucial to grasp the suitability of different probability distributions for modeling specific types of data.

-Since the probabilistic programming language that we will be using for this course is Numpyro, also in this section we will use the implementations of distributions from this library avalable via import numpyro.distributions as dist
+Since the probabilistic programming language that we will be using for this course is Numpyro, also in this section we will use the implementations of distributions from this library available via import numpyro.distributions as dist

 # uncomment this line on Colab